 Regulation Heading Judgment Regulation 24: Admissions and contract for the provision of services Substantially Compliant Outline how you are going to come into compliance with Regulation 24: Admissions and contract for the provision of services: Each person's Contract of Care and Terms and Conditions will be updated with rent amount to be paid.
 This will be completed by end of January 2022.
-Regulation 8: Protection Substantially Compliant Outline how you are going to come into compliance with Regulation 8: Protection: The Disability Support Application Management Tool will be updated and forwarded to the HSE disability manager by end of January 2022 to address the peer to peer safeguarding concerns in DCL-03.
-Additional staffing resources and multidisciplinary support will continue to be provided in DCL03 in response to peer to peer safeguarding
+Regulation 17: Premises Substantially Compliant Outline how you are going to come into compliance with Regulation 17: Premises: The kitchen will be renovated in 2022 with new counter tops and press units.
+This will be done by the end of April 2022 Regulation 27: Protection against infection Substantially Compliant Outline how you are going to come into compliance with Regulation 27: Protection against infection: The door handles on all doors will be checked and any handles with worn or damaged surfaces will be replaced by end of January 2022.